 This paper simulates a system of socioeconomic status (SES)-based affirmative action in college admissions and examines the extent to which it can produce racial diversity in selective colleges.
 Using simulation models, we investigate the potential relative effects of race- and/or SES-based affirmative action policies on the racial and socioeconomic distribution of students in colleges.
-These simulations suggest three important patterns: (a) practical SES-based affirmative action policies do not yield nearly as much racial diversity as do race-based policies; (b) there is little evidence that affirmative action policies produce systemic academic mismatch; on average, affirmative action policies do not sort minority students into colleges for which they are academically unqualified; and (c) the use of affirmative action policies by some colleges affects enrollment patterns in other colleges.
+These simulations suggest four important patterns: (a) even relatively aggressive SES-based affirmative action policies do not mimic the effects of race-based policies on racial diversity; likewise race-based affirmative action policies do not mimic the effects of SES-based policies on SES diversity; (b) SES-based affirmative action in combination with targeted recruitment shows the potential to be comparable to race-based affirmative action on its own; (c) there is little evidence that, for minority students, race-based policies lead to differences in the average achievement of their college peers that are notably greater than the differences we observe under SES-based affirmative action or scenarios with no affirmative action of any type; and (d) the use of affirmative action policies by some colleges reduces the diversity of similar-quality colleges that do not have such policies.